adusingi/GECO/Proposals/DutchXAnalytics.md

 ## Project Overview

 ### Project name
-> DutchX Analytics
+> DutchX analytics for dxDAO community
 ### Team members
 > * Jules Dourlens
 > * Aimable Dusingizimana
 ### What project are you building
-> We are currently developing [DAppBoard](https://dappboard.com), an analytic platform for smart contracts and protocols.
-The goal is to build BI Tool for project so the team can learn and generate custom KPI dashboard without having to reinvent the wheel internally.
+> We are currently developing [DAppBoard](https://dappboard.com), an analytic platform for decentralized application built on Ethereum.
+Our goal is to build BI Tool for project so the team can learn and generate custom KPI dashboard without having to reinvent the wheel internally.
 ### Why did you decide to build it
-> With [DAppBoard](https://dappboard.com) we are focusing on several interoperability of dapps and while analysing different decentralized exchange, we started to generate some analysis for DutchX.
-We would love to extend our analysis and make a more compeling custom dashboard for the DutchX trading protocol which will help the dxDAO community to better understand the activities on the DutchX.
+> With [DAppBoard](https://dappboard.com) we are focusing on several interoperability of dapps and while analysing different decentralized exchange, we started to work on the DutchX trading protocol and generated some interesting metrics.
+We would love to extend our analysis and make a more advanced custom dashboard which will help the dxDAO community to better understand the activities on the DutchX protocol.
 ### How long will it take
 > It will take 2 months to finalize the project
 ### How much funding are you requesting